-3.2 Dependent Eligibility
+3.4 Dependent Eligibility

-Eligible Retirees and DCC Retirees (and other Participants eligible for coverage under Section 3.1 of this SPD) can enroll their eligible Dependents.
-A Dependent may be either your Spouse of Record or your Domestic Partner of Record, or an eligible Dependent Child.
-You must be enrolled in the Plan in which you wish to enroll a Spouse of Record/Domestic Partner of Record or Dependent Child.
-If you are a DCC Non-Grandfathered Retiree and you are no longer eligible to participate in a Plan because you are Eligible for Medicare and split coverage applies, you must be enrolled in the Program's Health Reimbursement Arrangement for DCC Non-Grandfathered Retirees ("HRA Plan") to enroll your eligible Dependent(s) in a Plan (refer to the Split Coverage section under DCC Non-Grandfathered Retirees in Appendix F, Section F-1.2).
+Eligible Employees, Retirees, and DCC Retirees (and other Participants eligible for coverage under Sections 3.2 or 3.3 of this SPD) can enroll their eligible Dependents.
+A Dependent may be either your Spouse/Domestic Partner (for Retirees or Participants eligible for coverage under Section 3.3 of this SPD, Spouse of Record/Domestic Partner of Record), or an eligible Dependent Child.
+You must be enrolled in the Plan in which you wish to enroll a Spouse/Domestic Partner (or Spouse of Record/Domestic Partner of Record) or Dependent Child.
+An exception applies if you are a Retiree who is Eligible for Medicare, as described immediately above.
+If you are a DCC Non-Grandfathered Retiree and you are no longer eligible to participate in the Plan because you are Eligible for Medicare and split coverage applies, you must be enrolled in The Dow Chemical Company Retiree Medical Care Program's Health Reimbursement Arrangement for DCC Non-Grandfathered Retirees ("HRA Plan") to enroll your eligible Dependent(s) in this Plan (refer to the Split Coverage section under DCC Non-Grandfathered Retirees in Appendix F, Section F-1.2).